ChrstphrHll/npc_gen/students/Rjanna Eroan.md

 year: 1
 guild: Fiesn
 partyID: 18
+tags:
+- Tiefling
+- Paladin
+- Protection
+- 1st
+- Fiesn
 ---
 # Rjanna Eroan
 ---
 ### Description
 - 1st year Tiefling Paladin in Fiesn
-- straight white hair that's done up in a top knot, Amber eyes, and Pale Blue skin
+- straight white hair that's done up in a top knot, Pale Brown eyes, and Pale Blue skin
 - Is Sentimental and Procrastinating, and has Stoicism as their ideal

 ### Organizations